 Our charitable giving and fraternal service have continued to grow too.
-More than 1.9 million men in over a dozen countries across the globe are proud to call themselves Knights.
-Last year alone, these men and their families donated more than $175 million to charity and performed more than 73.5 million hours of service.
+Close to 2 million men in over a dozen countries across the globe are proud to call themselves Knights.
+Last year alone, these men and their families donated more than $185 million to charity and performed more than 76.7 million hours of service.

 Click here for Supreme Knight Carl Anderson’s report on the Order’s Charitable Works …

 Click here for information about the Fr.
 McGivney Guild.

 When the Knights of Columbus was founded 130 years ago, their namesake, Christopher Columbus, was a symbol of the idea that there is no contradiction in being a Catholic and an American.

 In recent decades, however, Columbus has become a figure of controversy, leaving conflicting opinions about his legacy.